20. Panagiotis Retsos (Bayer Leverkusen)

 17. Ezequiel Barco (Independiente)

-Need to know: A diminutive attacking midfielder capable of operating on the left flank or in the center, Barco has established himself as Independiente’s go-to creator.
+Need to know: A diminutive attacking midfielder capable of operating on the left flank or in the centre, Barco has established himself as Independiente’s go-to creator.

 The 18-year-old Argentine is a fantastic dribbler whose two-footedness allows him to take on his opponent on either side, and he's adept at wriggling out of tight spaces with his skill, balance and agility.